SiENcE/yarnparser/README.md

-# Yarn Parser
+# Yarn Parser & Interpreter
 A Yarn parser written in Lua to convert Yarn Spinner dialogues into Lua structures.
+There is also a [interpreter](yarn_interpreter.lua) to demonstrate how to interpret the parsed node structures.

 ## Overview

 This Lua module provides a parser for Yarn scripts, which are commonly used in interactive narrative games.
 The parser can handle various elements of Yarn syntax, including dialogue, choices, conditional statements, variable assignments, and commands.

+The supplied interpreter is only an example of how the parsed structure can be interpreted.
+You must adapt it or implement your own interpreter that meets your requirements.

 ## Features